Safe Prescription Drug Use

 “I don’t have a history of abuse or an addictive personality, so I thought as long as I was following my doctor’s instructions, I was safe.
 What I didn’t realize is dependence is different and can develop quickly — in the matter of a week.”

-In fact, Huff had developed a physical dependence on alprazolam and was suffering from what’s known as “interdose withdrawal.”
+In fact, Huff had developed tolerance and a physical dependence on alprazolam and was suffering from what’s known as “interdose withdrawal.”
 The phenomenon, which causes withdrawal symptoms in between doses, is common with short-acting benzodiazepines such as Xanax.

 Like many who end up dependent on benzodiazepines, Huff developed an array of excruciating withdrawal symptoms.
 Hers included profound fatigue, cognitive problems, brain fog, muscle spasms, muscle weakness, stomach upset, and sensitivity to light and sound.

-She also works with the Benzodiazepine Information Coalition to educate others about the dangers of benzodiazepine use and provide resources for those who are dependent.
+Huff works with the Benzodiazepine Information Coalition to educate others about the dangers of benzodiazepine use and provide resources for those who are dependent.

 Addiction is another risk associated with opioids, benzodiazepines, sleeping pills and other types of mind-altering drugs.